-Less than a week after Pfizer’s Covid19 vaccine was approved by the FDA, more than 128,000 people in the United States have received the the vaccine.
+Less than a week after Pfizer’s Covid19 vaccine received the Emergency Use Authorization (EUA) by the FDA, more than 128,000 people in the United States have received the the vaccine.

 Whom to give the Coronavirus vaccine has been a subject of debate recently.
 Ultimately, the decision is being left to the individual states themselves, where state officials themselves must decide whom to give the vaccine to, as more vaccine dosages are pending distribution.